AKIFQ/POSTGRESPROJECT/README.md

 # DBMS Project: Transaction Management with PostgreSQL and Python

 ## Files
-- **CREATE INVENTORY.py**: Python script for creating the inventory database tables and inserting sample data.
+- **CREATEDATABASE.py**: Python script for creating the inventory database tables and inserting sample data.
 - **TRANSACTIONS.py**: Python script for performing various transactions on the inventory database.

 ## Requirements